-What do you actually want to accomplish with your writing?
+What do you want to accomplish with your writing?

 I’ll tell you one thing right now: we need stories.
-When all else fails, the world crumbles around you and you need to escape, where do you go?
-To your favorite book, or your favorite tv show, or the new movie that just came out on Netflix.
+When all else fails, the world crumbles around you, and you need to escape, where do you go?
+To your favorite book, TV show, or the new movie that just came out on Netflix.

 There is a reason you felt called to be a writer.
 You want to write stories because they matter.

-They are important, and your story, no matter what lumpy shape or imperfect form or unintelligible scribble-ific state it’s in right now is no exception.
+They are important, and your story, no matter what lumpy shape, imperfect form, or unintelligible scribble-ific state it’s in right now, is no exception.

 Okay, so let’s get specific.
-What’s a few practical applications you can use to help now that you’ve been reminded how important the work that you’re doing is?
+What are a few practical applications you can use to help now that you’ve been reminded how important the work that you’re doing is?

 Just stop.
-Go do something else.
-If it ain’t happening, it ain’t happening, so don’t beat yourself up over it.
-Go read something you love or watch something new and let yourself be alive for a couple hours.
+Do something else.
+If it isn’t happening, it isn’t happening, so don’t beat yourself up over it.
+Read something you love or watch something new, and let yourself be alive for a couple of hours.
 You never know what inspiration might break through when you let your guard down.

 At least open the damn file you’re working on.
 Maybe try reading a few pages back to where you left off.
 Or read the whole thing back from the beginning.
 The goal is to try to re-immerse yourself in the story you were working on before all the trains went off the tracks.

 This is a great way to help see the movie in your head.
 There were some key images or feelings that inspired you on this project.
-Try to put together music that recalls those things so you can visualize the world you’re creating and daydream in it.
+Try to create music that recalls those things so you can visualize and daydream in the world you’re creating.

-Creativity seems to occur when we create synapses between neurons that allow us to connect thoughts and ideas in a creative way.
+Creativity seems to occur when we create synapses between neurons that allow us to connect thoughts and ideas creatively.

 Going outside and experiencing the world around you while listening to the music you’re using to build your own world is a helpful way to create new connections that you can use to inspire and develop your story.

-Maybe the stories you’re working on right now or were working on prior to now aren’t as important to you anymore.
+Maybe the stories you’re working on or were working on before now aren’t as important to you anymore.

-Maybe something else feels more relevant and necessary and is dying to jump out, but you’ve been trying to tamper it in order to make progress on your current projects.
+Maybe something else feels more relevant and necessary and is dying to jump out, but you’ve been trying to tamper with it to make progress on your current projects.

-If you’re feeling inspired on something, follow that path.
+If you’re feeling inspired by something, follow that path.
 It’s better to be working on something than nothing, right?

-Your friends are going to hate me, but if you’re stuck on something, get another opinion.
-Let’s say you have a project you’re stuck on and you have another that’s getting you fired up.
+Your friends will hate me, but get another opinion if you’re stuck on something.
+Let’s say you have a project you’re stuck on, and you have another that’s getting you fired up.
 Send that project you’re stuck on to someone you trust and let them read it.

-First of all, they have no excuse not to read it – what else are they doing right now?
-Secondly, it will give your mind a mental break from ruminating about it and even better, recharge you on that project when they get back to you with their feedback.
+First, they have no excuse not to read it – what else are they doing right now?
+Secondly, it will give your mind a mental break from ruminating about it and, even better, recharge you on that project when they get back to you with their feedback.

 If you can’t get rid of the ghost of a good idea, but it won’t conform when you try to exorcise it out of your brain and onto paper, try writing it out in another format.

-Writing a short story or even a short outline could help you crack it.
+Writing a short story or outline could help you crack it.
 And if it exists in at least one form, it exists.
 Better to have a finished short story than a half-finished first draft of a feature, right?
-It doesn’t mean you failed – it just means you adapted!
+It doesn’t mean you failed – it just means you adopted!

 One of my problems is taking on six projects at once.
-First of all, it’s unrealistic to assume I’ll be able to finish even one project in the timeline I set for myself, let alone six of them.
+First, it’s unrealistic to assume I’ll be able to finish even one project in the timeline I set for myself, let alone six of them.
 So do the opposite of me: set out to work on no more than three things at one time.